-For trademark owners interested in taking the affirmative step of seeking incontestability for their registered trademark, the USPTO offers you the option of also filing a Section 15 Declaration of Incontestability if you have continuously used a mark registered on the Principal Register (not the Supplemental Register) in commerce for at least 5 years following registration.
+Trademark owners interested in taking affirmative steps of seeking incontestability for their registered trademark, the USPTO offers you the option of filing a Section 15 Declaration of Incontestability.
+This option is available if you have continuously used a mark registered on the Principal Register (not the Supplemental Register) in commerce for at least 5 years following registration.
 The USPTO provides a combined Declaration of Use and Incontestability Under Sections 8 & 15 Form, for owners to submit both at once.

 Your 2nd Trademark Renewal Filing Date